ksu-cs-textbooks/cis400/content/2-desktop-development/04-data-binding/03-the-binding-class.md

 <TextEditor Text="{Binding Path=FullName Mode=OneWay}" IsEnabled="False" />
 ```

 The second binding mode is `OneTime` which initializes the control with the property, but does not apply any subsequent changes.
-This is similar to the behavior you will see from a data object that does not implement the `INotifyPropertyChanged` interface, as the `Binding` object depends on it for notifications that the property as changed.
+This is similar to the behavior you will see from a data object that does not implement the `INotifyPropertyChanged` interface, as the `Binding` object depends on it for notifications that the property has changed.

 Generally, you'll want to use a control meant to be used with the mode you intend to employ - editable controls default to `TwoWay` and display controls to `OneWay`.